fabiankachlock/xpeer-server/spec.md

 XPeer is trying to achieve a P2P feeling for developers even in environments where it isn't possible, eg. Browsers.
 XPeer makes pseudo P2P possible with the help of a *Relay-Server* and websocket connections between the relay server and it's clients (the "peers").

+Every Relay-Server should expose a endpoint /xpeer which allows websocket connections to be established.

 XPeer introduces a concept so called VPeer (virtual peer).
 A VPeer has a unique ID like every other peer, but instead of being connected to the server via websocket, it is a virtual construct on the server.
 Normal peers can subscribe to VPeers and broadcast messages to all other subscribers.
 A VPeer also consists of a shared state, which notifies all subscribers when modified.